 |.NET Framework versions||.NET 1.0 – .NET 4.7.2|

-.NET Developer Career Summary Examples
+.NET Developer Profile Summary

 Hiring managers typically have hundreds of resumes to go through and very little time to read them all in detail.
-Keep your career summary concise and to the point.
+Keep your resume summary concise and to the point.
 Place the most relevant information in the first sentence of your career synopsis first to capture their attention immediately.
-Your career summary aims to emphasize your most robust qualifications.
+Your profile summary aims to emphasize your most robust qualifications.
 It also shows how to highlight the capabilities and traits that make you an exceptional .NET Developer and, more importantly, an asset to a company that’s hiring.

 When deciding what information to add, use the job description as your guide.
 For instance, if the job you are applying to emphasizes expertise in designing code or architecture development, use the same verbiage in your summary.
 The more your resume resonates with the job description of keywords, the better fit you will seem.